 - Relevant: “We want to achieve more positive customer engagement to better the brand’s reputation and gain more fans.”

-- Time-Bound: “We want our media plan to gain my business 2,000 followers in the next three months across Twitter, Metaverse, and Instagram.”
+- Time-Bound: “We want our media plan to gain 2,000 followers in the next three months across Twitter, Metaverse, and Instagram.”

 Once you’ve determined your goals, you can begin looking at resources to assist you in reaching them.